 - fresh flowers and leaves

 Lay a sheet of paper down on your ironing board.
 Place flowers on top and cover with another sheet of paper.
 Lay heavy hardcover book on top.
 Try not to slide the book as this may damage the flowers.
-Push down on the book and wait 2-3-minutes.
+Push down on the book and wait for 2-3-minutes.

 Remove book, but keep flowers in paper.
 Take out iron and remove any water if it’s a steamer kind.
 Set the iron to the lowest heat setting (or dry, if your iron has it).
 Gone are the old days of waiting days for pressed flowers to dry.
 Irons turn fresh flowers into pressed flowers within minutes!
 Place iron down on paper and press.
 Hold for 10 seconds and remove, and repeat this process across the sheet.
 Do NOT drag across like you do on clothing, this will damage both your flowers and your paper.
 Remove flowers slowly to prevent tearing and set aside on another clean sheet of paper.